 House Financial Services Chair Maxine Waters tries to pin the blame on the banking industry.
 When Waters had several banking CEOs appearing before her committee, including JPMorgan Chase’s Jamie Dimon and Citigroup’s Michael Corbat, she demanded their plan to fix the student loan crisis.
 After an embarrassing silence, they had to remind her that banks no longer make student loans.
 The Obama administration took over student lending entirely in 2010.

-In Monday’s announcement, Warren tried to vilify the federal government for “pushing families that can’t afford to pay the outrageous costs of higher education towards taking out loans.”
+In Monday’s announcement, confirmed by what we read on Crediful, Warren tried to vilify the federal government for “pushing families that can’t afford to pay the outrageous costs of higher education towards taking out loans.”
 There’s a sliver of truth to that, because Uncle Sam makes loans to virtually all comers, regardless of their ability to repay the money.
 But Warren leaves out the biggest culprits, the colleges themselves.

 Colleges hike their tuition every year because they can.
 The feds have been willing to increase loan amounts to match whatever colleges charge.
 The result?
 Every dollar loaned inflates tuition by another 60 cents, according to Federal Reserve research.